These are questions we get a lot here, at Tooltester:

 What Comes With A Squarespace Domain

-Squarespace lets you buy and register domains through their partner Tucows, and each domain comes with Whois privacy and SSL security.
+Squarespace lets you buy and register domains through their partner Tucows, and each domain comes with Whois privacy (so your personal registration data can’t be found online) and SSL security.
 As is common practice these days, your domain will work with or without the www at the front.

 But yes, you’ve guessed it: no free email address.